USEPA/WNTR/documentation/gis.rst

 Assign earthquake probability to pipes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The dataset used in this example contains earthquake fault lines.
-The dataset is a GeoDataFrame with a `geometry` column that contains ``shapely.geometry.LineString`` geometries and a `Pr` column which contains probability of an earthquake over magnitude 7.
+GIS data that includes earthquake fault lines can be used in a resilience analysis to identify pipes which have the potential to be damaged during an earthquake.
+The following example highlights the process to assign earthquake probabilities to pipes.
+The example dataset of earthquake fault lines is a GeoDataFrame with a `geometry` column that contains ``shapely.geometry.LineString`` geometries and a `Pr` column which contains probability of an earthquake over magnitude 7.

 .. doctest::
     :skipif: gpd is None